vcokltfre/discordemu/README.md

 # DiscordEmu

-An emulation of the Discord gateway for local testing.
+An emulation of the Discord gateway and API for local testing.